-Graduate Program Assessment Process
+Graduate Program (MSN/FNP only) Assessment Process

-Students enrolled in graduate courses are evaluated on mastery of course outcomes through submission of scholarly papers, individual &/or group projects, participation in course discussion boards, and observed structured clinical examinations.
-Specific course requirements and dates of submission are outlined in course syllabi.
+Students enrolled in graduate courses are evaluated on mastery of course outcomes through submission of scholarly papers, student presentations, individual and/or group projects, participation in course discussion boards, and cumulative assessments as identified in the block syllabus.
+Specific course requirements and dates of submission are outlined in block syllabi.
 Comprehensive grading rubrics will be available in each course to provide students with detailed expectations for graded work.
-In alignment with Roseman's mastery learning model, students not achieving the minimum 90% passing grade on summative assessments will be provided the opportunity for remediation.
+In alignment with Roseman's mastery learning model, students not achieving the minimum 90% passing grade on formative and summative assessments will be provided the opportunity for remediation.